27th June - 6th August

 Click on the Apply Now button below.

-*A £199 deposit is required within 10 days of acceptance onto the trip to secure a place.
-Scholarship earned during the year from attending the Genesis weekly programme can be applied to the price of the trip.
-Scholarship amounts are calculated when the programme finishes at the beginning of April and are awarded at that point.
+A £199 deposit is required to be paid within 7 days of acceptance onto the trip.
+Scholarship earned during the year from attending the Genesis programme can be applied to the trip price.